facebook

 The first step is determining how much stress or weight the steel plate must support.

-• Static loads (fixed weight, such as structural supports)
+• Static loads such as fixed structural supports

-• Impact resistance (sudden force or heavy drops)
+• Impact resistance from sudden force or heavy drops

 Higher load demands generally require thicker plates and higher-strength steel grades.
-For structural applications, always follow engineering calculations.
+For structural applications, always follow engineering calculations and relevant building requirements.

 2. Steel Grade